The Nativity of St. John the Baptist

 For surely the hand of the Lord was with him.

 The Nativity of St. John the Baptist is so important a feast that there are two full sets of Scripture readings for Holy Mass.
-One set is proclaimed at Vigil Masses on the evening before the feast day, while the other set is proclaimed on the day itself.
-Yet regardless of whether you attend Mass this weekend on Saturday evening or Sunday, the Gospel passage you hear will be taken from the first chapter of St. Luke’s account of the Gospel.
+One set is proclaimed at Vigil Masses on the evening before the feast day, unless June 24th is a Monday, in which case the Vigil is impeded by the celebration of Sunday Mass.
+The second set of Scripture readings is proclaimed on the feast day itself.
+Yet regardless of whether you attend Mass on the evening before or the day of June 24th, the Gospel passage that you hear will be taken from the first chapter of St. Luke’s account of the Gospel.
+(In fact, this year the solemnity is moved back one day because the Solemnity of the Sacred Heart falls on June 24th).

 The Vigil’s Gospel passage comes from the beginning of Luke 1.
 The Gospel passage for the feast day itself comes from the end of the chapter.
 These two passages bookend the story of St. John’s birth.
 As with the Gospel narratives of Jesus’ birth, the child to be born is the focus, but not the central actor.
 In the Gospel passages for today’s feast, the central actor is John’s father, Zechariah.
 St. Luke the Evangelist here contrasts Zechariah with the Blessed Virgin Mary.